Metal stair spindles are a great alternative to timber and glass stair parts.

 Metal Stair Spindles have been really popular in 2022, this article takes a look at why.
 A staircase occupies the most prominent position in a house and perceived by many as the main focal point of a home.
 With this in mind, selecting the right stair spindles - and other balustrade components - are of great importance.

-If you are searching for something affordable which looks great, are safe for all the family and require very little regarding maintenance, metal stair spindles are an excellent option.
-Gone are the days where you would see metal stair spindles purely in an industrial setting, they are gaining much popularity in home improvement and staircase renovation projects also.
-Why are metal stair spindles so popular?
+If you are searching for something affordable which looks great, is safe for all the family and requires very little in terms of maintenance, metal spindles are an excellent option.
+Gone are the days where you would see metal spindles purely in an industrial setting; they are gaining much popularity in stair renovation projects also.
+Why are they so popular?

 In particular, the Black Iron Balustrade system has been designed to give a modern look to your staircase without the need of fussy connecting brackets.
-The metal stair spindles slot into the pre-grooved handrail and base rail and are then secured using a bed of silicon that sits between the solid oak fillet strips supplied.
+The iron spindles slot into the pre-grooved handrail and base rail and are then secured using a bed of silicon that sits between the solid oak fillet strips supplied.
 This system can be used with any newel post in any timber - new or existing - allowing you to mix oak rails with white painted posts for example.

 Leaving your existing newel posts in place makes the job quick and easy, refreshing your staircase in a matter of hours.
 With a reduced installation time means reduced costs, sounds good right?